Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Integer Programming Formulation

 This can be enforced as the following constraint

-Note that $\frac{\sum_i x_{ij}}{S} \leq 1$.
-These constraint are equivalent to Equation \ref{eq:p} because when $\sum_i x_{ij}=0$, $ p_j$ will be 0, and when $\sum_i x_{ij}>0$, $p_j$ will be 1.
-We will minimize $\sum_j p_j$ in our optimization problem.
+Note that $\frac{\sum_i x_{ij}}{n} \leq 1$.
+These constraints are equivalent to Equation \ref{eq:p} because when $\sum_i x_{ij}=0$, $ p_j$ will be 0, and when $\sum_i x_{ij}>0$, $p_j$ will be 1, when we minimize $\sum_j p_j$ in our optimization problem.
 This addition extends the work done in \cite{Clus13}, in which a series of optimization problems had to be solved.

-\begin{definition}[Minimum State Deterministic pFSA Problem] The following binary integer programming problem, which, if feasible, defines a mapping from strings to states and a probability transition function between states which satisfies our two requirements.
+\begin{definition}[Minimum State Deterministic pFSA Problem] The following binary integer programming problem, which, if feasible, defines a mapping from strings to states and a probability transition function between states which satisfies our two requirements and is called the Minimum State Deterministic pFSA (MSDpFSA) Problem.